-The department is home to five research centers and one institute including the Center for Earth Systems Analysis (CESAR), the International Population Center (IPC), the Young People's Environments, Society and Space Research Center (YESS), the Center for Human Dynamics in the Mobile Age (HDMA), the Center for Information Convergence and Strategy (CICS), and the Watershed Science Institute.
+The department is home to seven research centers and one institute including the Center for Earth Systems Analysis (CESAR), the International Population Center (IPC), the Young People's Environments, Society and Space Research Center (YESS), the Complex Human-Environment Systems Center (CHES), the Center for Regional Sustainability (CRS), the Center for Human Dynamics in the Mobile Age (HDMA), the Center for Information Convergence and Strategy (CICS), and the Watershed Science Institute.
 These centers and institutes fund faculty and graduate scholarship, help serve the local community, and provide a fulcrum for research locally and in several countries worldwide.

 The Center for Earth Systems Analysis Research (CESAR) applies state-of-the-art technology in image processing, remote sensing, geographic information systems, automated cartography, and numerical modeling to problems with a spatial dimension.

 The Young People's Environments, Society and Space Research Center (YESS) supports research that deepens our knowledge base regarding the geographic spaces of children, families, and communities at scales from personal to local to global.

 The International Population Center (IPC) promotes applied demographic research and provides demographic technical assistance and consulting, focusing primarily on population issues along the U.S.-Mexico border and elsewhere in the world.

 The group aims to achieve better CHES understanding, envisioning, planning, and sustainability via a hybrid of data science, artificial intelligence, and spatial/applied statistics approach.
 They view human-environment systems as complex systems, which are often characterized by a variety of complexity features such as high dimensionality, hierarchical structure, heterogeneity, nonlinearity, feedback, path dependence, emergence, and multi-finality.